-A summary of the actions are described on the next page.
+A summary is on the next page.

 Delayed Discharges continued

 NHS Borders is facing significant challenges with delayed discharges, which continues to impact on patient flow within the Borders General Hospital and our four Community Hospitals.

 The key reasons for delay experienced by patients are currently being influenced by challenges relating to the following issues: